 Mission and reserve records are varied.
 Of the many Aboriginal missions and reserves that were established, some still exist but many have disappeared.
 Records that remain are usually held by the church organisation which was responsible for the mission or sometimes in state archives.
 Some records have been deposited in state libraries, the National Library of Australia and in the AIATSIS collections.

-The AIATSIS subject guide: How to find mission and reserve records has a comprehensive list of AIATSIS holdings on missions and reserves.
+The AIATSIS subject guide: Mission and Reserve Records has a comprehensive list of AIATSIS holdings on missions and reserves.